popphp/docs/overview.rst

 components, separating the components into self-contained repositories, and incorporating `Composer`_.

-On May 28, 2020, version 4.5.0 was released and it continues the development and growth that the previous versions set forth.
+On February 12, 2021, version 4.6.0 was released and it continues the development and growth that the previous versions set forth.

 Community & Support